 - This salad is really easy to make – you can customize the amounts of the different ingredients to your liking very easily.

 - I like to use a nice, crisp, sweet-tart apple like Jazz or Cortland.
-This is really personal preference, but you’ll definitely want to make sure it’s crisp enough to stick your fork into without falling apart.
+This is really a personal preference, but you’ll definitely want to make sure it’s crisp enough to stick your fork into without falling apart.

 - This is a great recipe to use up leftover roasted sweet potatoes, such as after you’ve made thyme-roasted sweet potatoes.